Buying or Selling Scams

 Scammers can pose as both buyers and sellers, trying to scam you out of money or items you might be looking to buy or sell.
 Once you pay for or send an item, it is gone.

 As a buyer, you may be tricked into paying for a product or service that may not exist or is never delivered.
-These are also known as online shopping scams, classified scams, health and medical product scams, mobile premium services scams, or psychic and clairvoyant scams.
+These are also known as online shopping scams, classified scams, health and medical product scams, mobile premium services scams, or psychic scams.

 As a seller, you may be tricked into believing the buyer has paid in full or even paid over your advertised amount, including sending falsified payment receipts to support their claim.
 The buyer may request a refund for overpayment or reimbursement for out of pocket expenses, or you later find the amount was not paid into your account.